 The American Southwest is one of our favorite October trip ideas.
 Temperatures are cooler and the summer tourist crowds have gone home.

-October is the best time to visit Monument Valley.
-We recommend a Navajo guide so that you see off-the-beaten-path areas that are off limits to tourists exploring on their own.
+I think that October is the best time to visit Monument Valley.
+To make the most of your visit, I recommend a Navajo guide so that you see off-the-beaten-path areas that are off limits to tourists exploring on their own.

 Once you’re finished at Monument Valley, drive on up to Bluff, Utah, for a host of active travel experiences, including Natural Bridges National Monument.
 Desert Rose Resort & Cabins is our favorite place to stay in Bluff.